deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 ![](figures/figures_17_2.png)

-> 🔼 Figure 2 shows image generation results comparing HART with other state-of-the-art models for several different prompts.
+> 🔼 Figure 1 shows a comparison of HART's performance against state-of-the-art diffusion models in terms of image quality, throughput, latency, and MACs.
 > <details>
 > <summary>read the caption</summary>
-> Figure 2: HART generates 1024px images with quality comparable to state-of-the-art diffusion models such as Playground v2.5 (Li et al., 2024a), PixArt-Σ (Chen et al., 2024a), and SDXL (Podell et al., 2023) while being 4.6-5.6× faster.
+> Figure 1: HART is an early autoregressive model that can directly generate 1024×1024 images with quality comparable to diffusion models, while offering significantly improved efficiency.
+It achieves 4.5-7.7× higher throughput, 3.1-5.9× lower latency (measured on A100), and 6.9-13.4× lower MACs compared to state-of-the-art diffusion models.
+Check out our online demo and video.
 > </details>

 ![](figures/figures_17_3.png)

-> 🔼 Figure 11 shows additional examples of 1024x1024 images generated by HART, showcasing its ability to generate high-quality and detailed images from complex text prompts.
+> 🔼 Figure 11 shows additional examples of 1024x1024 images generated by HART, demonstrating its ability to produce high-quality images comparable to state-of-the-art diffusion models, with detailed descriptions of the prompts used.
 > <details>
 > <summary>read the caption</summary>
-> Figure 11: Additional 1024x1024 text-to-image generation results with HART.
+> Figure 11: Additional 1024×1024 text-to-image generation results with HART.
 Full prompt for example 2: Full body shot, a French woman, Photography, French Streets background, backlighting, rim light, Fujifilm.
 Full prompt for example 3: Drone view of waves crashing against the rugged cliffs along Big Sur's Garay Point beach.
 The crashing blue waters create white-tipped waves, while the golden light of the setting sun illuminates the rocky shore.
 > </details>

 ![](figures/figures_17_4.png)

-> 🔼 Figure 2 shows a comparison of images generated by HART and several state-of-the-art diffusion models for different prompts, demonstrating HART's comparable image quality and significantly faster generation speed.
+> 🔼 Figure 2 shows a comparison of images generated by HART and other state-of-the-art diffusion models for various prompts, highlighting HART's comparable quality and superior speed.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: HART generates 1024px images with quality comparable to state-of-the-art diffusion models such as Playground v2.5 (Li et al., 2024a), PixArt-Σ (Chen et al., 2024a), and SDXL (Podell et al., 2023) while being 4.6-5.6× faster.